Frc-dev/FrcBot/README.md

 - `!r` — Recommends you a map based on your top plays.
 - `!r [mod]` — Recommends you a map based on your top plays with the mod of your choice.
-- `!settings [banned_mods] [acc_preference]` — Change your preferences for recommendations.
+- `!settings [mods] [acc]` — Change your preferences for recommendations.
-  - Example: `!settings acc_preference 98`
+  - Example: `!settings acc 98`
-- `!settings acc_preference [95, 98, 100]` — Recommends maps where your chosen accuracy will yield positive results.
+- `!settings acc [95, 98, 100]` — Recommends maps where your chosen accuracy will yield positive results.
 Default is 98.
-- `!settings banned_mods` — Displays currently banned mods.
+- `!settings mods` — Displays currently banned mods.
-- `!settings banned_mods [NM, HD, HR, HDHR, HDDT, HRDT, HDHRDT]` — Toggle mod combinations to exclude from recommendations.
+- `!settings mods [NM, HD, HR, HDHR, HDDT, HRDT, HDHRDT]` — Toggle mod combinations to exclude from recommendations.
 You can set them individually or in HD, HDHR, HRDT format to toggle several at once.
 By default HRDT and HDHRDT are banned.
 - `!settings user [username|userid|0]` — Set a custom user to get recommendations for, 0 will clear the current user and use yours instead.
 - `!settings algo [farm|all]` — Set the bots algorithm, do you want to use the bot for farming?
 Or you don't mind being recommended non-farm maps?
 By default you're put into the farm algorithm.
 - `!feedback [message]` - Talk to me directly, report bugs, provide suggestions.
 Way easier for me to read your message and the feedback is much appreciated.